-Prerequisites: C or above in BIS 111 and BIS 323 Develop the skills and knowledge for application development using the programming features of Microsoft Office by completing exercises using Microsoft Excel, Microsoft Word, Microsoft Access, and Microsoft PowerPoint.
-Learn about the Visual Basic Editor, object models, variables, and programming structures such as case statements, do...loop, for...next, and other statements.
-Use the Visual Basic for Applications programming language to create professional applications in a hands-on programming environment.
+Prerequisites: BIS 111 and BIS 323, both with a C or above

-JavaScript Programming
+Students acquire the skills and knowledge for application development using the built-in programming features in Microsoft Office by building interactive Microsoft Excel spreadsheets.
+Learn about the Visual Basic Editor, object models, variables, and programming structures such as if statements, case statements, and various loop structures.
+Use the Visual Basic for Applications programming language to create professional Office applications.

-Prerequisites: BIS 201 and BIS 325
+BIS 330 JavaScript Programming

-Expand on the knowledge gained in BIS 201 and BIS 325 by further investigating the development of web pages using JavaScript programming language.
-Some of the topics explored include how to create banners, rollovers, slide shows, status bar messages, new windows, form validations, and random quotes using JavaScript.
+Prerequisites: BIS 201 and BIS 325 Students expand on the knowledge gained in BIS 201 and BIS 325 by further investigating the development of web pages using the JavaScript programming language.
+Using JavaScript, web pages can become dynamic, and interfaces can be enhanced with better modes of interaction.
+Some of the topics explored include how to create countdowns, monthly calendars, pull-down menus, banners, rollovers, slide shows, form validations, and cookies using external JavaScript files.
+An introduction to AJAX and jQuery is included.